Step 2: Run it

 $ flowlog reachability.dl -o reachability -F . -D .

-This generates a Rust crate at reachability/, note that no reach.csv has been produced, as the program has not yet been evaluated.
+This generates a standalone executable reachability.
+Note that no Reach.csv has been produced yet, as the program has not been evaluated.

 The -F and -D options specify the directories for input and output files respectively.
-So in this case, Source.csv and Arc.csv is in the generated rust crate working directory ., and Reach.csv will be produced here also.
+So in this case, Source.csv and Arc.csv will be read from the current directory ., and Reach.csv will be produced here also.

 If instead Source.csv and Arc.csv were in a subdirectory called input, and we wanted to have Reach.csv in a subdirectory called output, we could do